justunsix/azure-tests/entra/README.md

   - `Check-GroupOwners` - Check owners of groups
   - `Check-UsersFromEmailList.ps1` - See if users with certain emails are present in Entra and how many of them there are
 - `Add-GroupOwners.ps1` - Add owners to groups
+- `Update-EntraGroupMembershipFromCSV.ps1` - Given a csv file with group names and emails, update group membership to match the csv file

 ## PowerShell 7